paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 1958—Pub.
 L. 85–859 substituted “subtitle E” for “sections 5011, 5044, 5057, 5063, 5705, and 5707” in par.
 (14).

 #### Effective Date of 2015 Amendment
 Amendment by Pub.
 L. 114–74 applicable to returns filed for partnership taxable years beginning after Dec.
 31, 2017, with certain exceptions, see section 1101(g) of Pub.
-L. 114–74, set out as a note under [section 6221 of this title](./chapter-063-assessment.md#section-6221).
+L. 114–74, set out as an Effective Date note under [section 6221 of this title](./chapter-063-assessment.md#section-6221).

 #### Effective Date of 1982 Amendment
 Amendment by Pub.
 L. 97–248 applicable to partnership taxable years beginning after Sept.
 3, 1982, with provision for applicability of amendment to any partnership taxable year ending after Sept.
 3, 1982, if partnership, each partner, and each indirect partner requests such application and Secretary of the Treasury or his delegate consents to such application, see section 407(a)(1), (3) of Pub.
-L. 97–248, set out as an Effective Date note under [section 6221 of this title](./chapter-063-assessment.md#section-6221).
+L. 97–248, set out as a note under [section 702 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-702).

 #### Effective Date of 1978 Amendment
 Amendment by Pub.
 L. 95–600 applicable with respect to determinations (as defined in [section 860(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section860/e&num=0&edition=prelim)) after Nov.
 6, 1978, see section 362(e) of Pub.
 L. 95–600, set out as an Effective Date note under [section 860 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-860).